Mathnerd314/stroscot/docs/Types.rst

    A value providing a way to access another value, usually a memory address.
 It's distinct from an API because at any given time there's only one unique value that can be accessed using the reference.

 variable
-   A name (identifier) in the current scope that's associated to a reference.
+   A name/symbol/identifier representing a function argument or mathematical object

 l-value
-   A variable, basically.
+   A variable representing a memory cell.
 The difference is some people don't consider ``arr[i]`` to be a variable, while they'll all agree it's an l-value.

 r-value
    A value without a reference, basically an anonymous temporary value.
-Except in C++11 you can still bind its memory address.
+Except in C++11 you can still bind its memory address, to get an x-value.
 Segfaults galore. ¯\\_(ツ)_/¯

 Type declaration syntax
 =======================